tamtran4869/sql_challenge/Clique_bait/solutions.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/213289531-d266f12d-3038-450e-b3d1-471b4f654daf.png)

-Since the number of cookies is discrete then this number could be explained: Each user has 3-4 cookies.
+Since the number of cookies is discrete, this number could be explained: Each user has 3-4 cookies.

 **Question 3:** What is the unique number of visits by all users per month?